naidaire/lesson17_NLP/README.md

 ---

+## Student Requirements

+Before this lesson(s), students should already be able to:
+- a
+- b

-### Prerequisites
+### Installation Notes

-To procede through the lesson, first install TextBlob as explained below.
+To procede through the lesson, first install `TextBlob` as explained below.
 We tend to prefer Anaconda-based installations, since they tend to be tested with our other Anaconda packages.
 However, in this case TextBlob is not available on some platforms with Anaconda (e.g. Win64).

 **To install textblob run:**